State probe into Morse death: Different stories, unwilling witnesses

 MONTOUR FALLS, New York (WWNY) - A state investigation into the death of Watertown firefighter Peyton Morse includes conflicting statements from witnesses.
 Some of them didn’t want to talk to officials.

-Morse, a 21 year old Watertown firefighter recruit, experienced a medical emergency March 3rd at the State Fire Academy in Montour Falls.
+Morse, a 21-year-old Watertown firefighter recruit, experienced a medical emergency on March 3 at the State Fire Academy in Montour Falls.
 He died nine days later.

 The report contains information from several witness interviews.
 Just weeks after Morse’s death, investigators spoke with 20 recruits.
 Nine of them were in Morse’s battalion.

 But it wasn’t until six months after the incident when investigators spoke with the four state fire instructors on the job that day.
 The report states the instructors initially declined to be interviewed, and PESH had to issue subpoenas to get them to talk.

 On the afternoon of March 3, 2021, Morse was in what’s known as “hell week”- week 3 of an 11-week training program.
 He was the last recruit of his battalion to conquer four firefighter survival training exercises, or “evolutions,” inside the fire academy’s gymnasium.

 It was in the final exercise where Morse had his medical emergency- called the box.
 The training evolution includes a 21-foot-long, two-and-a-half-foot-wide wooden tunnel, with a hinged top.
 The report says the top was open so instructors could watch.
 Morse had on his air pack and a blacked-out breathing mask, to simulate real fire conditions.